rainbowchook/face-app/README.md

 Only two smart components are class-based components: Home and App.
 All others are React Functional Components, or FC as the alias.

 The types of Props and State are passed in as type parameters e.g. <code>class Home extends Component<{}, AppState></code>, where AppState is defined as an interface within the same file.
+Props are defaulted to an empty object {} as none are received in this component.

 Props are passed in to Functional Components as type parameters e.g. `const FaceRecognition: React.FC<FaceRecognitionProps>`, where FaceRecognitionProps is defined as an interface within the same file.